xiyichen/morphablediffusion/README.md

 ```bash
 bash generate_face.sh
 ```
+You could also choose between "virtual" and "real" for the `--camera_trajectory` flag to use a hemispherical virtual camera path or a similar path but with ground truth camera parameters seen during training.
 We tested the inference on a single RTX 3090 GPU, but it's also possible to run inference using GPUs with smaller memory (~10GB), e.g., RTX 2080 Ti.

+### Mesh Reconstruction
+During inference of the face model, we also export the preprocessed data from the generated face images in NeuS2 format, which is stored in `./output_face/neus2_data`.
+You could then follow the instruction of [NeuS2](https://github.com/19reborn/NeuS2) to reconstruct the mesh.
+We recommend training NeuS2 using `base.json` as config for 5000 steps.

 ### Training
 We train our models using 2 80GB NVIDIA A100 GPUs with a total batch size of 140.